Ryan-Te/Calculator/README.md

 # Calculator
-A calculaor written in C#
+A calculator written in C#